lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

 Anyone new to Python and looking to learn more might benefit from this `Python for Beginners <https://www.python.org/about/gettingstarted>`_ website (which includes links to tutorial in a variety of languages), or this Community Forum thread where Rubin/LSST users can share `resources for python beginners <https://community.lsst.org/t/5975>`_.
-Web searches for "python *(thing you want to do)*" are usually pretty successful too.
+Web searches for "python ..." are usually pretty successful too.

 .. _NB-Intro-Use-A-NB-faq-environments: